 ORLANDO, Fla.– The attorney representing the family of Kevin Aldophe is questioning the proof in the deadly officer included shooting that happened previously this year.

 The deadly shooting happened on February 18 at the Summerfield houses.

-Lawyer Carlus Haynes said he examined the proof assembled by private investigators.
+Lawyer Carlus Haynes said he looked over the proof assembled by private investigators.

 “We reached the conclusion that OPD intentionally, and I’m going to say this clear as day, intentionally controlled some of that proof in order to justify the shooting,” Haynes said.

 Recently, the State Lawyer’s Office revealed it isn’t seeking charges against the officers and said the shooting was justified.